Daniel-KM/Omeka-S-module-Access/README.md

 literal is fine.
 The date must be an iso one (`2022-03-14`).
 A time can be set too (`2022-03-14T12:34:56`).

+**Important**: Generally, it is enough to set the embargo on the item.
+Set it on medias only when there are multiple medias with various status or date of embargo.

+A setting allows to indicate what to do when an embargo ends: keep status level or set it free, keep dates or set them null.

+A job is run automatically once a day to update access status and embargo.

-A check is automatically done when an anonymous visitor or a reserved user is accessing a file.
+Furthermore, a check is automatically done when an anonymous visitor or a restricted user is accessing a restricted file.
+In that case, the media may be set public automatically when the embargo is finished.

+The job does not update the resource when the visibility is not logical, for example when the resource have been set public with a date of end of embargo.
+Of course, don't set a date of end of embargo if the record is not ready or when it should remain private.

 ### Management of requests